 When a decision is reached to initiate a supportive measure that impacts a Respondent, the Title IX Coordinator will notify the Respondent in writing.
 In the case of an interim probation and/or suspension, LAFS will assess the Respondent's imminent threat to the physical health or safety of the LAFS community.
-If LAFS determines that an interim probation and/or suspension is warranted, the Respondent has the opportunity to appeal the decision by writing a formal appeal to the Title IX Coordinator within three (3) days of the written notification of the interim probation and/or suspension.
-The Title IX Coordinator will review the safety and risk analysis used to make the determination and either confirm or reverse LAFS' decision to implement the interim probation and/or suspension.
-The Title IX Coordinator's decision in this matter is final.
+If LAFS determines that an interim probation and/or suspension is warranted, the Respondent has the opportunity to appeal the decision by writing a formal appeal to the Title IX Coordinator will review the safety and risk analysis used to make the determination and either confirm or reverse LAFS' decision to implement the interim probation and/or suspension.
+The Title IX Coordinator is final.